pluvio-is-a-planet/odin-recipes/README.md

  - Images as part of the webpage

 Post-completion:
     After completing the recipes project, I think I have a pretty <em>decent</em> understanding now of the git workflow, definitely much more to learn but I feel like there's some progress.
 As for html, I've already done a good amount of html in the past, as I was learning it <em>very</em> on and off.
-But this project feels like a really good start to this course, I will be working on this repo more as I progress through the course, but for now this is it.
+But this project feels like a really good start to this course.